ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-10-18-llm-tagalog.md

 | Llama2-7b-hf  |                  |                  |                  |         |            |
 | falcon-7b     |                  |                  |                  |         |            |

-For comparison, the table below shows the results for the large and transformer-based pipelines in [calamanCy](https://github.com/ljvmiranda921/calamanCy).
+For comparison, the table below shows the results for the large and (encoder-only) transformer-based pipelines in [calamanCy](https://github.com/ljvmiranda921/calamanCy).
 Both were trained using good old-fashioned supervised learning.
 I also included the results from finetuning XLM-RoBERTa ([Conneau et al., 2019](#conneau2019xlmr)) and multilingual BERT ([Devlin et al., 2019](#devlin2019bert)).
 I omitted the results for POS tagging because I used 10-fold cross-validation to measure the non-LLM pipelines and it's too expensive to do the same for all LLMs.

 You can read more about these pipelines in [this blog post](/projects/2023/08/07/calamancy/).